 5. ADAES may also obtain edge load/usage data which are internal to the edge platform (e.g., present at an edge database).

-Editor's Note: It is FFS to show how the collected data are used to calculate energy efficiency metric.
+NOTE 2: How the collected data are used to calculate energy efficiency metric is up to implementation.

 6. ADAES obtains the corresponding trained ML model (or uses MTME functionality to get trained model output) and performs analytics to derive the predicted energy consumption at the target area and time horizon.
 The analytics outputs can be the predicted energy consumption / efficiency for the given DNN/DNAI.

-Editor's Note: It is FFS how the deployment of MTME in ADAES or AIML Enablement Server impacts this step.
+NOTE 3: The interaction between ADAES and AIML Enablement Server for the ML model training re-uses Solution #4.

 7. ADAES sends the analytics output data to the consumer.

-Editor's Note: How Energy analytics is exposed to VAL server is FFS.
+NOTE 4: How Energy analytics is exposed to VAL server will be explored in normative phase.

 Following step 7, the consumer can use these analytics as input to trigger pro-actively, for example: